spack/spackpedia/README.md

 ```

 The image should be located in [assets/img/terms](assets/img/terms), and make sure if you use any
 quotes, you use single quotes `'` and not double `"`.
+This will be tested to make sure you don't miss anything!
-If you have any questions, please don't hesitate to [open an issue](https://www.github.com/spack/spackpedia/issues).
+If you have any questions, or want to request more docs are written here, please don't hesitate to [open an issue](https://www.github.com/spack/spackpedia/issues).